MediaSFU/MediaSFU-ReactNative/README.md

   ```

 ### IP Blockage Warning And Local UI Development

+**Note:** Local UI Development Mode is deprecated.
+Rather use your own Community Edition (CE) server for UI development and testing.
+You can later switch to MediaSFU Cloud for production.
+Nothing changes in the codebase, and you can use the same code for both environments.

 Entering the event room without the correct credentials may result in IP blockage, as the page automatically attempts to connect with MediaSFU servers, which rate limit bad requests based on IP address.